https://www.deakin.edu.au/__data/assets/image/0005/2247872/31886_Grad-Cert-Eng_hero.jpg

 Entry requirements

-• a 3 year Bachelor degree in a related discipline (Engineering) OR
+• completion of a 3 year bachelor degree or higher in a related discipline (engineering)

-• membership of Engineers Australia (Engineering Technologist) or equivalent professional body OR
+• membership of Engineers Australia (Engineering Technologist), or equivalent professional body

 Recognition of prior learning